lhbikos/ReC_Psychometrics/docs/15-Simulations.md

 A [preprint](https://www.researchgate.net/publication/377700068_The_iBelong_Scale_Construction_and_validation_of_a_measure_of_racial-ethnic-cultural_belonging) of the article is available at ResearchGate.
 Below is the script for simulating item-level data from the factor loadings, means, and sample size presented in the published article.

 Six additional scales were reported in the Lee and Neville [-@lee_ibelong_2024] article.
 Optimizing the ability for the simulation to converge and also to provide an array of scales within the nomological net, I chose the three scales below.
-Unfortunately, I could not locate factor loadings for all of them; in these cases I uniformly assigned the factor loading of 0.8.
+Unfortunately, I could not locate factor loadings for all of them; in these cases, I uniformly assigned the factor loading of 0.8.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **General Belongingness Scale** [GBS; @malone_general_2012] is a 12-item item scale with Likert scaling ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
-There are two six-item subsales:  Acceptance/Inclusion ("When I am with other people, I feel included") and Rejection/Exclusion ("I feel like an outsider").
+There are two six-item subscales:  Acceptance/Inclusion ("When I am with other people, I feel included") and Rejection/Exclusion ("I feel like an outsider").
 The items on the Rejection/Exclusion subscale must be rescored such that higher scores represent a greater sense of belonging in general.
 In the iBELONG study [@lee_ibelong_2024], only a total GBS scale was used.
 My simulation used factor loadings from Malone et al. [-@malone_general_2012] but treated them as a single scale.
 This means that there is need to reverse-score the Rejection/Exclusion items in this simulated data.
 * **The Collective Self-Esteem Scale--Race Specific Version** [CSESR; @crocker_collective_1994] is a 16-item scale with Likert scaling ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
 Higher scores represent a stronger sense of membership with one's own racial/ethnic group.
 There are four, four-item subscales: Membership CSE, Public CSE, Private CSE, and Importance to Identity, however the IBelong study [@lee_ibelong_2024] used a total scale score.
 An example item is, "The racial-ethnic group I belong to is an important reflection of who I am."
 Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items on the general factor.
 * **The Multigroup Ethnic Identity Measure -- Revised** [MEIMR; @brown_multigroup_2014] is a 7-item scale.
 The first item is an open-ended question for identification of respondent ethnic group.
 The remaining six items are assessed with Likert scaling ranging from 1 (*strongly disagree*) to 5 (*strongly agree*).
 There are two, three-item subscales which assess exploration (e.g., "I have spent time trying to find out more about my ethnic group, such as its history, tradition, and customs") and commitment ("I have a strong sense of belonging to my own ethnic group.")
 Higher scores indicate more positive ethnic identity.
 In the iBELONG study [@lee_ibelong_2024], only a total MEIMR scale was used.
 My simulation used factor loadings from Brown et al. [-@brown_multigroup_2014] but treated them as a single scale.